jimken123/soda/steps_versioned_docs/version-v0.16.0/Pwsh/PwshRunScriptAsync.md

 ---
 title: PwshRunScriptAsync Step | PowerShell Connector Documentation
 sidebar_label: PwshRunScriptAsync
 description: Executes a powershell script and returns any results written to the pipeline.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Pwsh]
 hide_title: true
 hide_table_of_contents: true